 From the spring onwards, I’ve been testing base layers from the Czech company Lasting.
 Lasting is a well-established company which produces base layers and socks for hiking, mountaineering, running and other outdoor sports.
-They produce both Merino wool and synthetic garments.
+They produce both Merino wool and synthetic garments – all within the Czech Republic!
 I tested their Mars t-shirt which is made of polypropylene and the Wapol long-sleeve base layer which is made of a mixture of nylon and Merino wool fibers while my girlfriend tested Lasting’s Merino line.

 So, why did I decide to test the Wapol base layer?
 Well, the thing is that it’s been a while since I have used a base layer made of Merino wool blended with nylon and I was really curious how it will perform on hiking trails compared to other base layers I have (see the Gear Tests section).
 For the last three months I’ve been regularly wearing the Wapol base layer for hiking, running and mountaineering.
 I also thoroughly tested it on our hiking holidays in Norway where I wore it on several hikes.
 Below is the first-hand review.

 The Lasting Wapol base layer is suitable for: